SSS-Says-Snek/hisock/docs/source/tutorials/intermediate_tutorial.rst

 between clients, *without* knowing the IP.
 This is where names come in; On client connection, you can pass a ``name`` argument into :func:`connect`, as to bind a name to the client.
 Now, using some additional functions, we could send and receive data by using the client name!

+Now, on to groups.
+Like names, groups are another way of identifying a client, but instead of **one** client, it can identify multiple!
 The other ``send`` methods
 --------------------------